A member of the tropical and subtropical Barbados Cherry family (Malpighiaceae), the genus

 Irrigate for a short period daily during the growing season.
 Higher temperatures will require more water.
 This plant will tolerate less water after 3 years in the ground.
 The plant needs Spread organic mulch under the canopy and 8" away from the trunk to reduce moisture loss and First Year Care:

 Provide extra shade and keep the soil slightly moist.
 Protect from freezing.

-In winter, prune to desired height and to shape.
-This plant can be kept at 6' tall for easier the central trunk low.
+In winter, prune to shape.
+This plant can be kept at 6' tall for easier harvesting by cutting the central trunk low.
 Flowers appear on new growth.